olgadet/bookdown-mlbiostatistics/docs/101-math-notations.md

 e) real number, irrational as it cannot be explained by a simple fraction
 f) real number, irrational as it cannot be explained by a simple fraction
 g) integer, non a natural number as these do not include negative numbers
-h) natural number, although there is some argument about it as some define nautural numbers as positive integers starting from 1, 2 etc. while others include 0.
+h) natural number, although there is some argument about it as some define natural numbers as positive integers starting from 1, 2 etc. while others include 0.
 i) real, rational number, could be written as $\frac{25}{100}$